nebari-dev/nebari-docs/docs/docs/how-tos/configure-gitops.md

   branch: main
   commit_render: true
 ```
+The `branch` specified indicates where the Github Action will watch for changes and trigger a redeploy when changes are seen.
 It is possible for your deployment that you will need to run arbitrary
 steps before and after the deployment.
 These are exposed via the
 `before_script` and `after_script` keys.